garymajun/VisualStudio/docs/contributing/publishing-an-existing-project-to-github.md

 3. Open **Team Explorer**.
 TODO: screenshot
 4. Click the **Sync** button in Team Explorer.
 TODO: screenshot
 5. Click the **Publish to GitHub** button.
 TODO: screenshot
-6. Enter an name and description for the repository on GitHub.
+6. Enter a name and description for the repository on GitHub.
 7. Check the **Private Repository** box if you want to upload the repository as a private repository on GitHub.
 You must have a [Developer, Team or Business account](https://github.com/pricing) to create private repositories.
 8. Click the **Publish** button.